KarthikaSaran/HPDF-Task1a/README.md

 http://www1.cmc.edu/pages/faculty/alee/cs40/penv/installFlaskOnWindows.html
 ```

 Create a python project in any IDE of your choice preferably Pycharm.
-Or else you can create python files and run individually as follows.Go the pthon working directory
+Or else you can create python files and run individually as follows.Go to the python working directory

 ```
 python <path to python file to be run>